-(Guelph, ON) – The North Bay Battalion will select defenceman Ty Nelson with the first pick in Saturday’s OHL Priority Selection draft.
+(North Bay, ON) -- The North Bay Battalion will select defenceman Ty Nelson with the first pick in Saturday’s OHL Priority Selection draft.
 The club announced the pick on Friday.

 Nelson, 16, was a member of the Greater Toronto Hockey League champion Toronto Jr. Canadiens this season and led all GTHL defencemen in scoring with 32 points in 33 games.
 In a statement Nelson is described as “a swift-skating, picking-moving defenceman,” and is listed as five-foot-eight, 174 pounds.